min2ha/ukwa-site/content/target/65549/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Students plan summer of defiance in push for ‘people’s vote’ on Brexit

 Claims that "One million students join calls for vote on Brexit deal".
 Using extrapolation, the article equated 120 student union officers signing a letter to the Observer to the direct support of 980,000 students around the country.